sumsjp/Quantified-Strategies/TRADING STRATEGIES Backtested - Shorts.md

 [[Youtube]](https://www.youtube.com/watch?v=ReWvN6BEMK0&list=PLHFlSdhbIZ6SuK0pQdrJzhoFuUb-efjGq)

-The trading strategy in question is called "Lower Lows and Lower Highs" and is a mean reversion strategy designed for various stock ETFs, including QQQ, bonds, and international stocks.
-Here's a concise summary:

-1. **Strategy Overview**: The strategy identifies trends by observing lower lows and lower highs over three consecutive days, signaling potential reversals.
+### 1. Strategy Overview: Lower Lows and Lower Highs
+   - It is a mean reversion strategy published years ago.
+   - Works well for many stock ETFs, including bonds.

+### 2. Trading Rules and Settings:
-2. **Entry Signal**: A buy signal is triggered on the third day of consistent weakness, when both the high and low of the day are lower than the previous two days.
+   - Buys when both the low and high of the day are lower for three consecutive days (third day of weakness).
+   - Sells two days later if the close is higher than the previous day's high.
+   - Focuses on buying on weakness and selling on strength.

+### 3. Trade Example:
+   - Example provided with QQQ ETF.
+   - Buy signal occurs on the third day of weakness.
-3. **Exit Signal**: The trade is closed when the closing price exceeds the previous day's high, indicating a reversal in momentum.
+   - Sell signal triggered when the close exceeds the previous day's high.

-4. **Performance**:
+### 4. Backtest Performance:
+   - Equity curve performance is mentioned but not as strong as the Turnaround Tuesday strategy.
-   - **Equity Growth**: Starting with $100,000, the strategy compounds to nearly $600,000 over years, achieving an annualized return of almost 8%.
+   - A $100,000 portfolio compounds to nearly $600,000 annually at almost an 8% return.

-   - **Average Gain**: Each trade yields approximately a 1% gain.
+### 5. Drawdown and Risk Considerations:
-   - **Drawdown**: A significant drawdown of 31% occurred during the 2000-2003 bear market, but performance has been strong since.
+   - Experienced a significant drawdown of 31% during the bear market from 2000 to 2003.

-5. **Versatility**: The strategy is effective across various ETFs, including bonds and international stocks.

-This strategy leverages mean reversion principles to capitalize on short-term price reversals in ETFs, offering a balanced approach with notable historical success despite significant drawdown risks.
+   - Performance has been strong since then.

+### 6. Applicability Beyond QQQ:
+   - Strategy works well on other stock ETFs, including bonds.

+### 7. Conclusions:
+   - While the equity curve is not superior to alternative strategies like Turnaround Tuesday, it shows consistent performance over time.
+   - Drawdown during the 2000-2003 bear market is a notable risk factor.
+   - Suitable for investors looking for a mean reversion approach in ETFs.
 </details>

 <details>